-- Finding acceptable ways to be assertive
+- finding acceptable ways to be assertive

-- Delegation and letting go of control
+- delegation and letting go of control

 Fiona's role at the University involves research, teaching and management and leadership.
 Having been at the University for many years, taking on many roles from Admissions Tutor through to Head of Department, she has a good understanding of many aspects of what goes on in the University.
 Fiona is currently working with a number of external health-related organisations to try to expand our research collaborations from across the University, as well as co-leading the Healthy Later Living network.
 She teaches primarily on the BSc Sport & Exercise Science and Health & Exercise Science programmes.

 Fiona is a Health Psychologist with a focus on the science of behaviour change.
-Before coming to Bath to do a PhD she worked in the NHS running stop smoking clinics and weight management clinics, and has since focused her research and teaching on promoting physical activity and a healthy diet.
+Before coming to Bath to do a PhD she worked in the NHS running stop smoking clinics and weight management clinics.
+She has since focused her research and teaching on promoting physical activity and a healthy diet.
 Her research looks at how best to support people to make changes, whether through providing individual support or making larger scale changes to the environments that make it hard to stay healthy.